mtod92/equpy/paper.md

 \sum_{j=1}^n a_j[X_j] = [X_i]_{tot}
 \end{equation}

 In order to express such conservation of mass as a linear function of the logarithm of concentrations of the reactants, following the approach by Wall we must first transform the summations to products using the theory of the arithmetic-geometric mean inequality from Passy 3 as applied by Baker 4.
-We reorganize Eq.
-7 so that the summation over all strictly positive terms *a* and *X* is rewritten as the following:
+We reorganize \autoref{eq:7} so that the summation over all strictly positive terms *a* and *X* is rewritten as the following:

 \begin{equation}\label{eq:8}
 \frac{[X_i]_{tot}}{\sum_{j=1}^n a_j[X_j]} = 1
 \end{equation}

-Then we “condense” the sum in the denominator of Eq.
-8 into a product:
+Then we “condense” the sum in the denominator of \autoref{eq:8} into a product:
 \begin{equation}\label{eq:9}
 \sum_{j=1}^n a_j[X_j] = \prod_{j=1}^n \bigg(\frac{a_j[X_j]}{W_j}\bigg)^{W_j}
 \end{equation}